michaelx/Shaarli/doc/md/Server-configuration.md

 - [Proxies](#proxies)
 - [See also](#see-also)

-## Prerequisites
+## Requirements
-### Shaarli

-- A web server and PHP interpreter module/service have been installed.
+- A web server.
-- You have write access to the Shaarli installation directory.
+- Write access to the Shaarli installation directory.
-- The correct read/write permissions have been granted to the web server user and group.
-- Your PHP interpreter is compatible with supported PHP versions:
+- A PHP interpreter such as [Apache mod_php](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mariadb-php-lamp-stack-on-debian-10#step-3-%E2%80%94-installing-php) compatible with supported PHP versions:

 Version | Status | Shaarli compatibility
 :---:|:---:|:---: